e-gun/HipparchiaGoServer/INSTRUCTIONS/BASIC_USE.md

 16. Get a text of the current selection.
 17. Build and index of the current selection.
 18. Get the vocabulary for the current selection.
+19. Cancel a long search / vectorization request
-19. I need to know still more...
+20. I need to know still more...

 ---
 [0] **Built-in tips**